ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 description: Simply to self document and learn from experience.
 Closed space until you're really curious :)

 ---
+<p><i>28th August 2022</i></p>

+<p>Think for a moment before you talk or approach a problem.
+Getting into and thinking may be inefficient or unnecessary things may slip in.
+Some people may be good at both, but I just run into a feedback loop "Damn!
+I am stuck and what will people think if I don't answer/approach this rightly and mind stalls"....</p>

+<p>Take pauses while speaking to think if you're going ok!
+Go to other person's stand and view what you have just said.
+If you don't know - its ok to take a pause again, think and tackle the situation.
+Don't overthink what may be going on other people's mind and how bad/good they may be thinking about you.</p>

+<p>Sometimes people may think you're crazy if you're too confident or too nervous or too fast in speaking.
+Do not exaggerate or include unreal stuff in the conversation just to make it seem more sugary.
+It is easy to catch up and reveal for a trained person.
+If it slips in speed of the moment, just take it back and correct yourself immediately.</p>

+<p>Give attentaion to minor details.
+I cannot do this enough....
+Apparently it turns out how well you know a thing is by how basically you can tell about that.
+Its not easy, but if made an habit - a lot of sleepwalking is avoided.
+Don't stop at it when the purpose is achieved if there's still more detail to look for.</p>

+<p>If you know that you should not do something, yet you're dragged there by mind or by situation - make that thing hard to find or difficult to do.
+Shouldn't open an app frequently?
+Uninstall it or move it out of home screen(yes, these days there's app for each thing and everything)</p>

+---
 <p><i>10th July 2022</i></p>

 <p>Some good learnings and mixed experiences working and with life.
 Keys:</p>